 Fieldwork

-The Green2Ice project involves fieldwork in Greenland: Objective 1 of the project is to drill a replicate ice core in the bottom part of the GRIP site.
+The Green2Ice project involves fieldwork in Greenland: Objective 1 of the project is to drill a replicate ice core in the bottom part of the GRIP borehole.

 The fieldwork is planned to happen over two field seasons:

-2025: The mobile ice core drilling camp will be moved from EastGRIP to GRIP.
-This will require a traverse of ~340 km.
-At GRIP, the top of the old borehole needs to be located and a camera sent down to ensure that there is free passage for an ice core drill to be lowered into the borehole.
+2025: The mobile ice core drilling camp was moved from EastGRIP to GRIP.
+This required a traverse of ~340 km.
+At GRIP, the top of the old borehole was located and a camera sent down to ensure that there is free passage for an ice core drill to be lowered into the borehole.
+Thus the first Green2Ice field season has been successfully completed and the camp is ready for the drilling to start in 2026.

 2026: Directional drilling will be used to drill the replicate ice core of the lower 200 m of the ice sheet.
-After that a rock drill will be used to get bottom material from the sediments/rocks beneath the ice sheet.
+After that, a rock drill will be used to obtain basal material from the sediments/rocks beneath the ice sheet.

 Locations of the deep ice cores drilled through the Greenland Ice Sheet.